syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 ### Steps for creating the custom widget:

+Before proceeding with the steps, please visit [FlutterFlow](https://app.flutterflow.io/) and sign up or sign in.
+Once logged in, on the start page of FlutterFlow, locate the **+ create new** button and click on it.
+A popup for creating a new project will appear.
+Firstly, provide a name for your project and then select **create blank** below the project name.
+After that, you can choose to **skip** or **enable web** in the project page setup, and click on **next**.
+This will navigate you to the project's homepage.
+Now, follow the steps below to create a custom widget.

 ## Step 1: Creating the custom widget

-1. Go to [FlutterFlow](https://app.flutterflow.io/), click custom widget at the left side of navigator bar.After clicking on the custom widget, you can see a "+ Add" button.
+1. Navigate to [FlutterFlow](https://app.flutterflow.io/) and select the **custom code** option from the left side of the navigation menu.
+2. Click on the **+ Add** button.
+You will be presented with three options: Function, Widget, and Action.
+Choose **Widget**.
-2. Click on "Add" button to add a new custom widget.
-Initially, the name shows as 'NewCustomWidget' for the custom widget.
-Rename the custom widget.
+3. Initially, the widget name shows as **NewCustomWidget**.
+Rename the widget name.
-4. Go to widget settings on the right side [</>] like this icon is visible, click on it a popup will be displayed scroll down you can see the button with [</>] 'copy to editor' click on it.
+4. Go to widget settings on the right side, and click on the **View Boilerplate Code** button, represented by this icon **[</>]**.
-5. After this save the process.
+5. A popup will appear; scroll down to find the button labeled **[</>] copy to editor**, and click on it.
+6. Save the widget.

 ![Custom Widget](images/how-to/custom-widget.png)